In this article, we will be trying to show that:

-Using the Power Rule for logarithms, which tells us $\ln(x^n) = n \ln (x)$, we get $\ln(x^3) = 3\ln(x)$.
-Using the fact that $\dfrac{d}{dx} (\ln(x)) = \dfrac{1}{x}$, we have
+To start our proof, we will use the Power Rule for logarithms, which tells us $\ln(x^n) = n \ln (x)$.
+Using this rule, we get that $\ln(x^3) = 3\ln(x)$.
+Using the fact that $\dfrac{d}{dx} (\ln(x)) = \dfrac{1}{x}$, we have:

-\[\begin{align*} \dfrac{d}{dx}(\ln(x^3)) = \dfrac{d}{dx}(3\ln(x)) = 3 \cdot \dfrac{d}{dx} (\ln (x)) = 3 \cdot \dfrac{1}{x} = \dfrac{3}{x}. \end{align*}\]
+\[\begin{align*} \dfrac{d}{dx}(\ln(x^3)) = \dfrac{d}{dx}(3\ln(x)) =\\ 3 \cdot \dfrac{d}{dx} (\ln (x)) = 3 \cdot \dfrac{1}{x} =\\ \boxed{\dfrac{3}{x}}. \end{align*}\]

 \[\begin{align*} \dfrac{d}{dx}(f(g(x))) = f'(g(x)) \cdot g'(x). \end{align*}\]

+Where $f(x)$ and $g(x)$ are differentiable functions.
 Using this formula, we let $f(x) = \ln (x)$ and $g(x) = x^3$ such that $f(g(x)) = \ln(x^3)$.
+Both of these formulas are differentiable, meaning we can use them in the Chain Rule.

-To plug these values into the chain rule, we need to calculate their derivatives.
+To plug these values into the Chain Rule, we need to calculate their derivatives.
 We can use the formula for the derivative of $\ln(x)$ and the Power Rule:

 \[\begin{align*} \dfrac{d}{dx}(\ln(x)) = \dfrac1x \;\;\;\;\;\;\;\;\;\;\;\;\;\;\; \dfrac{d}{dx}(x^n)= nx^{(n-1)} \end{align*}\]